apehex/tokun/articles/tokun.md

 #### Head

-The head applies a projection follow by a softmax on the last axis to compute the probability of each byte.
+The head applies a projection followed by a softmax on the last axis to compute the probability of each byte.

 #### Variants